The Harjit Kaur Sidhu Memorial Program, established in 2009

 Completing ten years of the program in 2018 enabled us to look back and consider what it has achieved.
 In those ten years, we brought some of the newest emerging as well as dynamic established scholarly figures in Punjabi Studies to Vancouver: Guriqbal Singh Sahota (University of California at Santa Cruz), Arvind-pal Singh Mandair (University of Michigan), Farina Mir (University of Michigan), Sunit Singh (University of Chicago), and Nikky-Guninder Kaur Singh (Colby College) to UBC to engage with students and the public, on diverse topics from the formations of Punjabi literature in the colonial period, across scripts, with Dr. Mir, to the history of the Punjabi Canadian community and its connections with the global Left, with Dr. Sunit Singh’s presentation.
 Our goal here is to highlight new and innovative approaches to thinking about Punjabi language and cultural production.
 Alongside these scholarly figures, we have invited filmmaker Ali Kazimi, who has done brilliant work in documenting the history of the Punjabi Canadian community within his larger oevre of documentary work, and twice have hosted award-winning Dalit theatre activist and film actor Samuel John.
 Mr. John, for example, was at the centre of the 2017 Harjit Kaur Sidhu Memorial Program, which took place on May 13, 2017.
 The event was preceded by a special creative workshop on May 7 that was funded by the Peter Wall Institute for Advanced Studies.
 Mr. John performed with Rangmanch Punjabi Theatre in Surrey to a large audience of more than 300 at North Delta High School, bringing awareness of caste discrimination in the Punjabi community and presenting traditional street-style theatre.
 In 2018, to celebrate ten years of our celebration of Punjabi, we hosted filmmaker Gurvinder Singh for a multi-day program of screenings and discussions.

 With this program, we aim to enrich our Punjabi Studies curriculum, engage a diverse public in unusual and enriching ways, and celebrate the history and continuing dynamic cultural production in Punjabi.
-The 2019 program will take place on 14 March 2019, with our guest Lahore-based Mushtaq Soofi, a poet, critic and advocate for the Punjabi language in Pakistan; stay tuned for more information.
+The 2020 program will take place on 2 April, with our guest Navtej Purewal of the School of Oriental and African Studies in London (UK).
 For information about all past years’ programs, follow this link.

 Harjit Kaur Sidhu (née Gill) was a devoted wife and mother, and a strong advocate for education, Punjabi culture and language, and women’s issues.